-Partnership Guiding Principles: We are collaborative, respectful, inventive, and patient-centered.
+Our Guiding Principles: We are collaborative, respectful, inventive, and patient-centered.
 We share resources, a deep sense of commitment, and responsibility for taking action.

-Now that the plan is in the implementation phase, the Partnership continues to work together to:
+The Partnership continues to work together to:

 - Identify gaps and needs